-Individuals with a disability or an access and functional need (AFN).
-Depending on their specific disability or AFN, it may be difficult for some individuals to hide.
+Individuals with a disability or other access or functional need.
+Depending on their specific disability or situation, it may be difficult for some individuals to hide.
 For example, individuals who use wheelchairs may find it challenging or impossible to hide under a desk or in a closet.
-Because each individual knows what will or will not work for them, persons with a disability or an AFN (assisted as appropriate, if needed, by their representative, behavioral therapist or personal care assistant) should:
+Because each individual knows what will or will not work for them, persons with a disability or other type of access or functional need (or as appropriate, if needed, by their representative, behavioral therapist, or personal care assistant) should:

-- Plan ahead by identifying potential areas to hide throughout their workplace prior to an incident occurring; - Coordinate with management and colleagues/"buddies" ahead of time regarding the type of assistance they can provide to help with concealment: - Use assistive devices or durable medical equipment to secure hiding spot (such as parking and locking heavy wheelchairs in front of a door); - Practice self-soothing techniques to remain calm and collected; and - Look for improvised weapons that can be used aggressively within individual's ability.
+- Plan ahead by identifying potential areas to hide throughout their workplace prior to an incident occurring; - Coordinate with management and colleagues/"buddies" ahead of time regarding the type of assistance they can provide to help with concealment; - Use assistive devices or durable medical equipment to secure hiding spot (such as parking and locking heavy wheelchairs in front of a door); - Practice self-soothing techniques to remain calm and collected; and - Look for improvised weapons that can be used aggressively within individual's ability.